The switchover to Google Analytics 4 has got many people in search of alternatives to Google Analytics.

 With SimilarWeb, you’re not just analyzing your own website, but your competitors’ sites as well.
 You can learn how you stack up in terms of traffic, traffic sources, bounce rates, and session times so you can stop benchmarking against yourself and start beating your competitors.

 On the free plan, you’ll get 1 month of mobile data and 3 months of website data.
-For more, you’ll need to talk to the sales team for custom pricing.
+Paid plans start at $167 per month.

 Your go to for: simple website analytics with no marketing automation features.